Kiffhost/exalted-scripture-understanding/Charms/Solar/Stealth/Shadow Victor’s Repose.md

 Prerequisite Charms:
   - "[[Blinding Battle Feint]]"
 ---
 Standing unseen in the midst of her enemies, the Exalt revels in her control of battle’s flow.
-Once per scene, while concealed during combat, the Exalt may roll Join Battle and add her result to her current Initiative, so long as she has landed at least one decisive attack.
-Any Charms the Exalt uses to enhance her roll are automatically muted.
+Once per scene, while concealed during combat, the Exalt may roll [[Join Battle]] and add her result to her current [[Initiative]], so long as she has landed at least one decisive attack.
+Any [[Charms]] the Exalt uses to enhance her roll are automatically muted.